 One prominent and indispensable fact of education is that not all people learn the same way.
 Although they might end up in a similar place, having gained important skills or knowledge, the paths they take differ.
 For example, an auditory learner retains information more easily when listening to spoken instruction.
 Alternatively, a visual learner relies upon maps, graphs, charts, and other visible information they can see.
 These two learning styles exist as part of a larger framework called VARK – Visual, Aural, Reading/Writing, Kinesthetic.
 And while VARK incorporates some of the most basic learning styles, many others likely exist as well.

-Of course, the Scientific American points out that people likely learn best when activating various cognitive faculties.
+Of course, different professionals point out that people likely learn best when activating various cognitive faculties.
 In other words, focusing on an individual learning style might be less effective than accessing multiple simultaneously.
 Especially if it leads to underdeveloped skills in key areas like reading and writing.
 However, this doesn’t disallow individuals from naturally gravitating toward certain methods and learning styles.
 Perhaps the key is for each person to recognize how they learn best while striving to cultivate the others.

 Overall, the point is that different methods of education cater to different individual needs.
 And perhaps even more so, they allow people to explore and discover exciting new ways of receiving and retaining information.